anjannair/advent-of-code/README.md

 Here you will find the solution arranged day wise.
 For practical purposes I have removed the input files as you can login to AoC and get your own input files.

 Note - Your input files may differ from others.
+To add your own input files you will need to rename your input files to something like the following -

+`day1input.txt`

+The day can be incremented depending on the day you are working on.